Henil-tandel/hospital-appointment-system/README.md

 - Patient registration and login
 - Doctor registration and login
+- View and update patient and doctor profiles
-- Search for doctors by specialization and availability
+- Search for doctors by specialization, location, and rating
+- Rate doctors
 - Book appointments
 - View and cancel patient appointments
 - View and update doctor appointments